apache/couchdb/share/doc/src/api/database/common.rst

         "reason": "The database could not be created, the file already exists."
     }

-  In case of invalid database name CouchDB returns response with :code:`400`:
+  If an invalid database name is supplied, CouchDB returns response with :code:`400`:

   **Request**: